arne-cl/python-saml/README.md

  * [isodate](https://pypi.python.org/pypi/isodate)  An ISO 8601 date/time/duration parser and formater
  * [defusedxml](https://pypi.python.org/pypi/defusedxml)  XML bomb protection for Python stdlib modules

-Review the setup.py file to know the version of the library that python-saml is using
+Review the setup.py file to know the version of the library that python-saml is using.

 ### Code ###